 * Borax is not edible.
 Boiling water is hot.
 Please exercise caution with young children!

-If you have older kids, you may want to explain what's really going on.
+If you have older kids, you may want to explain what's really going on in this little Easter science experiment!
 The water/borax solution is a suspension because it contains borax particles that are big enough to settle out of the solution as it sits.
-The borax particles will stick to and form a crystal structure on both the pipe-cleaners and the bottom of the jar.
+In this science project, the borax particles will stick to and form a crystal structure on both the pipe-cleaners and the bottom of the jar.
 You should see crystals on your "egg" and at the bottom of the mason jar.

 I may share at any of these parties!